idarahu/DE-project/Design.md

 ![pipeline](https://user-images.githubusercontent.com/102286655/199941802-d27d457b-207d-46dd-986b-19828c6d8efc.png)

 *Figure 6 Design of the data pipeline*

 ## DWH

+After thoroughly investigating the data to understand what parts of it are usable for the project, it is possible to phrase the BI queries that would be the basis for developing a data warehouse.
 ### Queries
 - Getting authors (or ranking them)
     - with the most publications in a given year, scientific domain and/or publication venue